Coimbatore Municipal Corporation: Administration

 The offices of the respective zones are located at the following locations:

 Elections

-In the 2022 Tamil Nadu urban local body elections, DMK and its allies in the Secular Progressive Alliance, won 96 wards out of total 100 wards for Coimbatore Municipal Corporation.
+In the 2022 Tamil Nadu urban local body elections, DMK and its allies in the Secular Progressive Alliance, won 96 wards out of total 100 wards for Coimbatore City Municipal Corporation.
 The DMK won 76 and its allies 20.
 Among the allies of DMK, Congress won nine, CPI and CPI(M) - four each, and MDMK three wards.
 The incumbent ruling party in the Coimbtore corporation council, AIADMK won three seats.
 Social Democratic Party of India won 1 ward.

 Utilities

 The executive wing of the corporation is headed by a Corporation Commissioner assisted by Deputy Commissioner.
 The corporation runs and maintains basic services like water, sewage and roads.
 The district itself is administered by the District Collector.

 Law enforcement

 The Coimbatore City Police was formed in 1972 after the bifurcation of the existing Coimbatore Police Force to assist in law enforcement.
 Coimbatore police commissionerate was formed in 1990.
 The jurisdiction of the Commissionerate of Police extends to the jurisdictional limits of the Coimbatore City Municipal Corporation.
 In 2011, when the limits of the Municipal Corporation were increased, the jurisdiction of the police was also increased to include newly added areas.
 There are 18 police stations in Coimbatore City, numbered B - 1 to B - 15 along with three "All-Women" Police stations.
 The CCP has three wings: traffic, law and order, and crime.
 Each of these wings comes under four zones: North, South, East and West.
 The District Court is the highest court of appeal in Coimbatore.